Vicar of Dibley actor Gary Waldhorn dies, aged 78

-Gary Waldhorn: Vicar of Dibley actor who played councillor David Horton dies, aged 78
+Gary Waldhorn death: Vicar of Dibley actor who played councillor David Horton dies, aged 78

 His character chaired the sitcom’s parish council meetings